 Sir Winston Churchill - (1874-1965) was a British politician who served as the Prime Minister between 1940 and 1945 and again from 1951 to 1955.
 He took over after a disastrous start to the war in which Nazi Germany conquered much of Europe.
 He did his best to rally the nation in defiance of Adolf Hitler, possessed excellent military knowledge and forged crucial alliances with both the USA and Russia.
-Churchill is often characterised for his extraordinary leadership throughout World War II - he was bold, brave, and tireless in his resolve to take on the might of Nazi Germany.
+Churchill is often characterised for his extraordinary leadership throughout World War II - he was bold, brave, and trieless in his resolve to take on the might of Nazi Germany.

 Franklin Roosevelt - (1882-1945) was the 32nd President of the United States, from 1933-1945.
-Not only did Roosevelt guide the USA through most of World War II, but also the Great Depression - When he took office, nearly a third of America's workforce were unemployed.
+Not only did Roosevelt guide the USA through most of World War II, but also the Creat Depression - When he took office, nearly a third of America's workforce were unemployed.
 Whilst the USA remained officially neutral at the outset of war, Roosevelt offered diplomatic and financial support to the Allies.
-After the Japanese attacked Pearl Harbor on 7th December 1941, he declared war on the Axis powers.
+After the Japanese attacked Pearl Harbor on 7th December 1941, he declared war on the Asis powers.
 The US greatly helped the Allies to win the war - He died months before it ended.

 Joseph Stalin - (1878-1953) was the Communist leader/ dictator of the USSR during WWII.
 After the death of the Communist Leader Lenin, Stalin won a vicious grapple for power before eventually establishing himself as a totalitarian dictator.
 His own policies became known as 'Stalinism.'
-He had signed a nonaggression pact with Germans invaded.
+He had signed a nonaggression pact with Germany in August 1939, but in June 1941, Hitler broke it and the Germans invaded.
 Although initially suffering heavy losses, the USSR's key victories in pushing the Germans back signalled a shift in the war in favour of the Allies.